rrb211570/VideoWeaver/README.md

 -m : MomentMaker
 -c : Content editor
 -v : Video editor
--s : API's to upload/download from storage
+-s : functionality to upload/download from Drive, DropBox, and desktop
--y : API to upload to YouTube channel
+-y : functionality to upload to YouTube channel

 Note: No flags will default to include all features